 Our Analysis and Test Results

-The shower nozzle is the second narrowest of all the showers we tested, at just ⅞in of usable width.
-The hose is also quite long for a gravity shower that you have to suspend from something over your head, at 22.5in.
+The shower nozzle sprays just an inch wide array of water, about the same as the other gravity-powered options we tested.
+Its hose is rather long for a gravity shower that you have to suspend from something over your head, at 22.5 inches.
 With a large, 5-gallon capacity, the Coghlan's comfortably provides over 4 minutes of continuous shower time.
 The black plastic of the pouch helps heat water relatively quickly in the sun, giving you a hot shower in a matter of a few hours.
-The Coghlan's does offer a bit more pressure than the similarly designed Advanced Elements 5-Gallon gravity shower, with a 2.6 L/min rate of flow compared to Advanced Elements' 2.3 L/min.
-However this doesn't really translate into anything helpful, like hair soaping, and rather just drains the shower faster.
+The Coghlan's does offer a bit more pressure than some of the competition, with a 2.6 L/min rate of flow.
+However, this doesn't really translate into anything helpful, like hair soaping, and rather just drains the shower faster.

 Ease of Set Up

 Just putting your hands on this gravity shower doesn't inspire a lot of confidence in its durability.
-Every piece is made of some flexible fabric that feels ready to break, though none of it actually did break during the summer we spent testing it.
-The closure cap for the water bag is also very flimsy and pops open if you happen to drop the whole thing during the hanging process, as we did.
-The hose is permanently kinked and the clamp barely works and opens easily as the bag shifts.
-On more than one occasion the clamp opened as we shifted the bag to follow the sun, and we returned later for a hot shower only to discover it was completely empty.
+Every piece is made of some flexible, plasticky material that feels ready to break, though none of it actually did break during the summer we spent testing it.
+The closure cap for the water bag is also very flimsy and pops open if you happen to drop the whole thing during the hanging process, as we frequently did.
+The hose is permanently kinked, and the clamp barely works and opens easily as the bag shifts.
+On more than one occasion, the clamp opened as we shifted the bag to follow the sun, and we returned later for a hot shower only to discover it was empty.
 Perhaps most alarmingly, Coghlan's has a posted lead and other cancer-causing chemicals warning to users of this product printed prominently on their website.
 Not exactly appealing!

-The one category in which the Coghlan's is actually a winner.
-This shower is incredibly light, at just 0.6lbs.
-Simply made, it's quite easy to roll or fold up and stuff into the pocket of a backpack or behind the seat in your car to move on to your next site.
+The one category in which the Coghlan's performs admirably.
+This shower is incredibly light, at just 10 ounces.
+Simply made, it's rather easy to roll or fold up and stuff into the pocket of a backpack or behind the seat in your car to move on to your next site.
 Once full, it's a different story to carry, as an ungainly bag of water, but empty it's a dream!

 Gravity showers like this one aren't incredibly versatile and are really made to be a quick pinch shower on a backpacking or weekend camping trip.
-Unlike the absurdly versatile Nemo Helio Pressure Shower, what you see is what you get with the Coghlan's.
+What you see is what you get with the Coghlan's.
 If you're looking for something that's marginally better than jumping in the lake, the Coghlan's camp shower can provide you with warm water to clean yourself.

-Costing under $12, the Coghlan's 5-Gallon shower is not an expensive purchase.
+Costing about $11, the Coghlan's 5-Gallon shower is not an expensive purchase.
 If all you need is the world's simplest gravity shower, then it's hard to beat a price like that.
 However, if you'd like to enjoy your shower experience, we think it's much more worth spending a few extra dollars on a better shower.

 — Maggie Brandenburg